 - 1. Incoming calls are signaled simultaneously at all telephones with this internal number. - 2.
 As soon as a call is picked up at one of the telephones, signaling at the other devices stops. - 3.
-Other incoming calls are signaled at all telephones.
-If one of the telephones is 'busy', then the entire multi-login group is taken to be 'busy'. - 4.
+Further incoming calls are signaled to all telephones.
+If one of the telephones reports that it is "busy", the entire multi-login group is considered "busy" if this has been configured under Extended user settings on page 51. - 4.
 Outgoing calls can be made from every telephone without limitation. - 5.
 For a multi-login group only one call forwarding setting (call redirection) can be configured.
 This applies to all telephones and can be set from any telephone.